nin-shift-del/PacketTracer-Network-Labs/README.md

-# PacketTracer-Network-Labs
+Welcome to my Packet Tracer Network Labs repository!

+This collection of labs demonstrates my practical experience in designing, configuring, and troubleshooting networks.
+Labs include realistic scenarios such as:

+Hotel Wi-Fi network with VLAN segmentation and AP configuration

+Office network with static routing, DHCP, and DNS

+Troubleshooting scenarios simulating network outages and misconfigurations

+Enterprise network integration including switches, routers, and server connections

-Hands-on Cisco Packet Tracer labs demonstrating real-world network scenarios, including VLANs, switch &amp; AP configuration, routing, and troubleshooting.
-Labs showcase practical skills in network setup, monitoring, and problem-solving, highlighting readiness for remote IT and network support roles.
+Each lab includes Packet Tracer files (.pkt), screenshots of the network topology, and step-by-step instructions for configuration and troubleshooting.
+These labs highlight my skills in network configuration, problem-solving, and remote technical support readiness.